nexendrie/menu/docs/index.md

 Multiple menus
 --------------

-If you want, you can define multiple menus and decide which one you want to show in the template.
+If you want, you can define multiple menus and decide in the template which one you want to show.
 Just add next section to your config

 ```yaml
 menu: